Erich Hoepner: Dismissal and 20 July plot

 In January 1942, Hoepner requested permission from Kluge, the new commander of Army Group Centre, to withdraw his over-extended forces.
 Kluge advised him that he would discuss the matter with Hitler and ordered Hoepner to get ready.
 Assuming that Hitler's permission was on the way and not wanting to risk the matter any longer, Hoepner ordered his troops to withdraw on 8 January 1942.
 Afraid of what Hitler might think, Kluge immediately reported Hoepner, causing Hitler's fury.
 Hoepner was dismissed from the Wehrmacht on the same day.
 Hitler directed that Hoepner be deprived of his pension and denied the right to wear his uniform and medals, contravening the law and Wehrmacht regulations.
 Hoepner filed a lawsuit against the Reich to reclaim his pension.
 Judges at the time could not be dismissed, even by Hitler, and Hoepner won his case.

 Hoepner was a participant in the 20 July plot against Hitler in 1944 and after the coup failed he was arrested and tortured by the Gestapo.
 He refused an opportunity to commit suicide and demanded a trial.
 A summary trial was conducted by the Volksgerichtshof and Hoepner was verbally attacked and sentenced to death.
 Like other defendants, including Erwin von Witzleben, Hoepner was humiliated during the trial by being made to wear ill-fitting clothes, and not being allowed to have his false teeth.
 Judge Roland Freisler berated Hoepner, but, in an extremely unusual move given his very aggressive personality, he objected to him being made to dress in such a way.
 Hoepner was hanged by wire mounted from meat hooks on 8 August, at Plötzensee Prison in Berlin.

-Under the Nazi practice of Sippenhaft (collective punishment) Hoepner's wife, daughter, son (a major in the army), brother and sister were arrested.
+Under the Nazi practice of Sippenhaft (collective punishment) Hoepner's wife, daughter Ingrid (born 1917), son Joachim (born 1913, a major in the army), brother and sister were arrested.
 The women were sent to Ravensbrück concentration camp.
 His sister was soon released but Frau Hoepner and her daughter were placed in the notorious Strafblock for four weeks' additional punishment.
-Hoepner's son was first held at a specially created camp at Küstrin (now Kostrzyn nad Odrą) and then sent to Buchenwald concentration camp.
+Hoepner's younger brother was sent to Buchenwald concentration camp, and his son was first held in Moabit prison in Berlin before being moved to the fortress at Küstrin (now Kostrzyn nad Odrą) in December 1944.